DarXabre

 DarXabre was a Dutch video game development company led by the Dutch/Canadian Jason Garber.
 The company was founded in 2001 and had a sales office in Amsterdam and a development studio in Berlin.
-The company gained worldwide fame in 2001 with the controversial game Hooligans: Storm Over Europe, a strategy game with the objective to become the most popular group of soccer hooligans in Europe.
-Despite the controversy, much media attention and a bestseller status in the Netherlands and Belgium, the game was not a huge success worldwide.
-DarXabre didn't even manage to find a big game publisher for Hooligans: Storm Over Europe in all the countries it was released.
+The company gained worldwide fame in 2001 with the controversial game Hooligans: Storm Over Europe, a strategy game with the objective to become the most popular group of football hooligans in Europe.
+Despite the controversy, much media attention and a bestseller status in the Netherlands and Belgium, the game failed to find similar success in other markets.
+The developer also failed to find a publisher in many regions.

 In 2011 DarXabre - still led by Garber – made a brief and unsuccessful comeback as a developer of apps for the iPhone and iPad.
 In 2011 it released two app games for iOS: Banana Banzai (a colorful platform game) and Das Haus Anubis - Die Rache der Spinx (based on the children's series House of Anubis and developed for MTV Networks Germany).